akshubawa/Metromate/README.md

 ## Contributors

-This project was developed by Akshay Negi & Aditi Chaturvedi as part of Team Amigos for Semester Java Projct.
+This project was developed by Akshay Negi & Aditi Chaturvedi as part of Team Amigos for Semester Java Project.